simonheb/ritest/README.md

 ### <a name="cis"></a>How to get confidence bands?
-Alwyn Young [http://personal.lse.ac.uk/YoungA/RandomizationConfidenceIntervals.pdf](describes here) (as others before him) how to find confidence bands for treatment effect estimates.
-This involves identifying the set of hypothesized treatment effects that cannot be rejected and can be implemeted by an iterative process.
-This code below gives an example of how this could be done with ritest.
-For a detailed discussion, caveats, and assumptions I recommend consulting [http://personal.lse.ac.uk/YoungA/RandomizationConfidenceIntervals.pdf](Alwyn Young's Paper).
+Alwyn Young [describes here](http://personal.lse.ac.uk/YoungA/RandomizationConfidenceIntervals.pdf) how to find confidence bands for treatment effect estimates (others  discussed this before him, however the paper does a lot more and also gives a nice overiew - I definitely recommend reading it).
+This involves identifying the set of hypothesized treatment effects that cannot be rejected at a given level.
+This process can be implemeted by an iterative grid search in Stata.
+The code below gives a simplistic example of how this could be done with ritest.
+For a detailed discussion, caveats, and assumptions I recommend consulting [Alwyn Young's Paper](http://personal.lse.ac.uk/YoungA/RandomizationConfidenceIntervals.pdf).

 Example code:
 ```